'My parents won't let me get the Covid vaccine'

 In the US, France and Australia, the Covid-19 vaccine can be given to all teenagers over the age of 12.

-On Friday, vaccine experts in the UK recommended not to give the jab to all 12-15 year olds, though its chief medical officers may take a different approach.
+On Friday vaccine experts in the UK recommended not to give the jab to all 12-15 year olds, but the Chief Medical Officers may take a different approach.

-It comes as the support group Teens for Vaccines - which is run by teenagers for teenagers - says young people around the world are being left out of discussions that affect their own health.

-The group, which is based in the US, says it's seeing more people from the UK getting in touch for advice on the vaccine and support on how to talk to vaccine-hesitant and anti-vaccine parents.